Update 12th October 2020

 On the 29th July, 2020, I was walking with my wife along a bridle path between Kettlewell and Starbotton, in the Yorkshire Dales.
 We had our little dog with us.

-The bull charged at my wife, knocked her down, and pinned her to the floor.
+One of the cows charged at my wife, knocked her down, and pinned her to the floor.
 It was crushing her chest with its head.

-I grabbed hold of the bull to try to stop it, and it turned on me.
+I grabbed hold of the animal to try to stop it, and it turned on me.
 It knocked me to the floor, and then started to pummel me against a stone wall.
 Eventually, it lifted me up and chucked me over the wall to safety!

 We were both taken to hospital by ambulance and treated in A&E.